 I felt empowered to serve as President after being inspired by the previous leadership within our chapter.
 Each previous leader of Delta Gamma conducted themselves with grace and conviction but did so in their own way, proving to me that leadership is within the person and the team they are surrounded by and not solely with the position itself.
 My biggest piece of life advice is to “be comfortable with being uncomfortable,” as stepping out of your comfort zone is how you grow.
 Going through recruitment and finding my home in Delta Gamma has afforded me the reality that even in the discomfort of discovering your potential, you will always have a reliable sisterhood behind you.

-I’m so proud to wear the golden anchor and say that I’m a Delta Gamma.
-Recruitment changed my life, and I recommend that every woman experience it.
-You will meet so many empowering, kind, service-oriented and driven women through the process of finding your home.
+I am proud to wear the golden anchor and represent Delta Gamma.
+Recruitment opened my eyes to the power of sisterhood, and I recommend that every woman experience it!
+You will meet so many inspirational, kind, service-oriented, and driven women through the process of finding your home.

 Wishing you the best of luck on your journey here at the University of Denver!